Analyze Fixed-Wing Aircraft with Objects

 To perform the linear analysis of the fixed-wing object at a given fixed-wing state, use

 This method linearizes a fixed-wing aircraft around an initial state and creates a

 state-space model for the linear analysis.
 To perform linear analysis:

-For an example of fixed-wing aircraft linear analysis, see Perform Controls and Static Stability Analysis with Linearized Fixed-Wing Aircraft.
+For an example of fixed-wing aircraft linear analysis, see Analyze State-Space Model for Linear Control and Static Stability Analysis.

 Linear analysis requires the Control System Toolbox™ license.

 Aerospace Toolbox provides these examples to help you work with fixed-wing aircraft using the fixed-wing classes.

 Create and analyze a fixed-wing aircraft in MATLAB using Cessna C182 geometry and coefficient data.

 Determine Nonlinear Dynamics and Static Stability of Fixed-Wing Aircraft

 Convert a fixed-wing aircraft to a linear time invariant (LTI) state-space model for linear analysis.